View of Antalya marina and old town harbor

-Kemer Pirate Cruise — Ancient Ruins, Mediterranean Caves, and Open-Water Swimming from Antalya
+Kemer Pirate Cruise — Ancient Ruins, Caves & Open-Water Swims

 The coastline west of Antalya is backed by the Taurus Mountains and fronted by water so clear it barely looks real.
 This boat trip covers it from the deck of a pirate-themed gulet — the kind of day where you alternate between swimming in open Mediterranean bays and walking through a 2,700-year-old port city built by the Phoenicians.